 A number of special districts also overlap portions of the City's boundaries and affect some properties.
 Loveland's City government sets only the City mill levy and has no control over mill levies set by other entities.
-The City of Loveland receives less than 12.0% of a homeowner's property tax dollars as shown in the pie chart.
+The City of Loveland receives 13.0% of a homeowner's property tax dollars as shown in the pie chart.